Home » Type » Soups + Stews » Butternut Squash + Red Lentil Soup

 side by side photos showing the process of pureeing butternut squash red lentil soup.

-• Puree: Once soup has slightly cooled, puree using an immersion blender or food processor (the latter method may take two or three batches to complete).
-Add extra liquids as needed for desired thickness.
+• Puree: Once the soup has slightly cooled, puree using an immersion blender or food processor (the latter method may take two or three batches to complete).
+Add extra liquids as needed for the desired thickness.

 Top Tips